 Trogarzo® (ibalizumab-uiyk) injection was approved by the FDA in March 2018 and was made commercially available in the United States in April 2018.
-Trogarzo® was also approved by the EMA in September 2019 and is commercially available in Germany and in Italy.
-It is also available in France and Spain through access programs.
-Trogarzo® was also approved in Israel in January 2022.
-Trogarzo® is under licence to us following our entering into an amended and restated distribution and marketing agreement, as amended, or TaiMed Agreement, with TaiMed Biologics, Inc., or TaiMed, pursuant to which we acquired the exclusive right to distribute and commercialize ibalizumab in Canada, in the United States, in Europe and in certain other countries.
 Trogarzo® was the first HIV treatment approved with a new mechanism of action in more than 10 years.
-The treatment is infused every two weeks.
-It is a long-acting antiretroviral, or ARV, therapy that can lead to an undetectable viral load in combination with other ARVs.
+The treatment is administered every two weeks.
+It is a long-acting antiretroviral ("ARV") therapy that can lead to an undetectable viral load in combination with other ARVs.